cburgmer/greenyet/README.md

 # greenyet

-One dashboard to rule them all, those lousy machines.
+One status dashboard to rule them all, those lousy microservices.
 Are they green yet?

+## <s>Problem</s> Solution statement

+Show the applications statuses across the IT floor, to

+1. Encourage good status pages,
+2. Share application health with all stakeholders,
+3. Provide a handy view on environment uptime.

+Greenyet polls all your services for status information and gives a traffic light overview on the application health.

 ## Usage